Intellihackz/injective-vault-evm/TUTORIAL.md

 * MetaMask - Handles wallet connection and transaction signing
 * BlockScout Explorer - For viewing transactions and verifying contracts

+---

 ## Project Setup

-Before we dive into smart contracts or frontend code, let's set up our project structure properly.
-We'll create a parent folder that contains both our contracts and frontend as separate packages.
+Before we dive into coding, let's set up our complete project structure.
+We'll create both the contract and frontend folders right now, so when you start the actual development tutorials, you can jump straight into coding without any setup friction.

 ### Creating the Project Structure